Cock-of-the-rock

 Studies and observations have shown that male cocks-of-the-rock are very territorial.
-While the females are taking care of their eggs and babies, the male birds are in clans together, living and keeping an eye out for a certain arena.
+While the females are taking care of their eggs and chicks, the male birds are in clans together, living and keeping an eye out for a certain arena.
 The females lived in their nests 625 feet away from their arena.

 Except during the mating season, these birds are wary animals and difficult to see in the rainforest canopy.
 They primarily feed on fruits and berries and may be important dispersal agents for rainforest seeds.